-We can expect “extra innings” out of the robust real estate economy of the past several years, but all signs indicate we’re approaching the end of the cycle, according to Ken Rosen, chairman of the Fisher Center for Real Estate & Urban Economics.
+We can expect “extra innings” out of the robust real estate economy of the past several years, but all signs indicate we’re approaching the end of the cycle, according to Kenneth Rosen, faculty director of the Fisher Center for Real Estate & Urban Economics.

 In his annual real estate and economic forecast last week, Rosen also pointed to red flags for California in the proposed GOP tax plan, which he calculated will take a $38 billion bite from taxpayers if the state and local income tax deduction is eliminated.
 That translates to a 2% to 3% reduction in the state’s economy, he said.

 “One-third of people in California are going to face a tax increase that’s going to be quite substantial,” Rosen said.
 “There are also a number of provisions that will hurt housing, including the property tax deduction limitation and limitations on mortgage interest deductions.”

 Rosen’s wide-ranging forecast, presented at the Fisher Center’s 40th Annual Real Estate & Economics Symposium on Nov.
 20, was titled “Peak Moment or Extra Innings?” and covered everything from the end of artificially low interest rates to the Bitcoin bubble to an expected uptick in home ownership rates and housing starts.

 “It’s important to say that unlike the late 80s or 2004 to 2007, we’re not at a point where real estate values are about to crash.
 They crashed then because real estate was too expensive relative to everything else—today it’s relatively fairly valued,” he said.
 “I think we’re going to see a correction, but my best guess is we’ve got extra innings, a couple more years.”